Bjelasica: Tourism

 Bjelasica, alongside Durmitor, is the center of Montenegrin mountain tourism.
-It has the advantage of being easily accessible, as town of Kolašin is situated on both main road from Podgorica to Serbia and on Belgrade–Bar railway.
+It has the advantage of being easily accessible, as the town of Kolašin is situated on both the main road from Podgorica to Serbia and on the Belgrade–Bar railway.

-As a skiing and snowboarding destination, Bjelasica is home to Kolašin 1450, popular ski center with modern chairlifts and infrastructure.
-The town of Kolašin is some 10km from the ski center, and some excellent lodging facilities has been built there in recent years.
+As a skiing and snowboarding destination, Bjelasica is home to Kolašin 1450, a popular ski center with modern chairlifts and infrastructure.
+The town of Kolašin is some 10km from the ski center, and some excellent lodging facilities have been built there in recent years.

 In recent years, Bjelasica is becoming popular as a summer destination, as it is suitable for ecotourism, hiking, mountaineering and recreational tourism in general.
-Lodging in authentic huts in katuns is increasingly popular option during the summer.
-Due to the beautiful landscape, richness in lakes and streams, and ease of access, the mountain has great potential for development of tourism.
+Lodging in authentic huts in katuns is an increasingly popular option during the summer.
+Due to the beautiful landscape, richness in lakes and streams, and ease of access, the mountain has great potential for the development of tourism.